openstack/nova/doc/source/contributor/index.rst

 Our process is always evolving, just as nova and the community around nova evolves over time.
-If there are things that seem strange, or you have ideas on how to improve things, please bring them forward on IRC or the openstack-dev mailing list, so we continue to improve how the nova community operates.
+If there are things that seem strange, or you have ideas on how to improve things, please bring them forward on IRC or the openstack-discuss mailing list, so we continue to improve how the nova community operates.

 This section looks at the processes and why.
 The main aim behind all the